GambetaClub/CapstoneCS50W/README.md

 # Capstone

 This website was created for completing CS50W Harvard course.
-The website's main goal is to help people find others who are travelling to the same place for sharing the same car.
-Since the website is focused on the United States users, it has all the States and Cities of the country.
+The website's primary goal is to help people find others who are traveling to the same place for sharing the same car.
+Since the site is focused on the United States users, it has all the States and Cities of the country.
 Some of the features this website has are:

 - User sessions.
 - Profile page.